 - 10 drops purple food colouring, lavender essential oil, sprinkle of purple glitter

 How To Make Your Own Bathbombs

 - Mix the bicarb, citric acid and oil together – it should form into balls with your fingers.

 - Split into three and add in the colour and fragrance.

 - Put into the moulds and leave for at least 24 hours to harden.
 It is a bit easier to make the two halves separately.
 If you do this then let them harden – soften the two edges and then stick together and leave to harden again.

 When they come out they are incredibly fizzy in water.
 You can see the twins having a play with them in the video clip attached.
 They smell delicious too – I really like the lavender one – great for night time baths.

-For more ideas for egg related crafts watch this Google + hang out led by Maggy from RedTedArt – you might spot a familiar face!
+For more ideas for egg related crafts check out Maggy from RedTedArt – you might spot a familiar face!